 The concept of leisure time for black women, quite simply, did not exist until fairly recently.
 And today, we still see that those who enjoy the greatest freedom of movement are often white and wealthy, with huge socio-economic barriers blocking access to solo travel for ethnic-minority groups.

-Contemporary black travellers are still trying to shirk the idea that they do not travel as frequently, or cannot afford to do so.
+Contemporary black travelers are still trying to shirk the idea that they do not travel as frequently, or cannot afford to do so.
 Stereotypes around the type of travel we enjoy, continue to persist.
 For example, that black people do not hike, or pursue adventure travel, or go on safari.

 Stereotypes around the type of travel we enjoy continue to persist